 Dean Kamer, the inventor of the Segway, believes that this revolutionary vehicle will replace all conveyances we use today, and in 2001 he presented his innovation to the public.
-Even though the Segway uses up the minimum energy, it has a very 20 appearance.
-It has no engine, brakes, gears or even 21 , however, the attribute it does have is a 22 with wide rubber wheels attached to it.
-Moreover, this invention is designed for short-term destinations and works with 23 .
-As it minimises the moving time or energy, the Segway particularly fits those people who have an active lifestyle, such as 24 , mail carriers, farmers, security guards and even those who have difficulties because of their 25 or .
-However, the inventor explains why people have difficulties accepting the Segway.
-He believes that the main reason for this is that people have an innate 26 of innovation and that's why people's 27 always changes gradually; it is too hard to accept the new invention over a short time.
+Even though the Segway uses up the minimum energy, it has a very 20 \\\\\\ appearance.
+It has no engine, brakes, gears or even 21 \\\\\, however, the attribute is that it has the 22 \\\\\ with wide rubber wheels.
+Moreover, this invention is designed for the short-term destinations and works with 23 As it minimises the e moving time or energy, the Segway particularly fits to those people who has an active lifestyle such as 24 , mail carriers, farmers, security guards and even those who have difficulties because of their 25 or However, the inventor explains why people have difficulties in accepting the Segway y.
+He believes th nat the main reason for this is that people have an innate 26 of innovations and because e of that the pec ople's 27 always changes gradually, it is too hard to accept the new invention for the sho rt time.